Codesai/website/_i18n/es/_posts/2024-03-07-using-smells-to-go-oo.md

 Notice how we had to add the `isOrderReady` predicate to ask `OrderProcessing` if an order is ready to be placed.
-This predicate was required to alleviate the missing abstractions representing the two phases of the order processing we mentioned before. `makeDrink` was also using other two methods of `OrderProcessing`: the `isThereEnoughMoney` predicate to ask it if there’s enough money to pay for the order, and the `createOrder` method of `OrderProcessing` to create an `Order` object.
+This predicate was required to alleviate the missing abstractions representing the two phases of the order processing we mentioned before. `makeDrink` was also using other two methods of `OrderProcessing`: the `isThereEnoughMoney` predicate to ask if there’s enough money to pay for the order, and the `createOrder` method of `OrderProcessing` to create an `Order` object.
 So, there was a [Feature Envy code smell](https://luzkan.github.io/smells/feature-envy) because the `makeDrink` method manipulated more features of the
 `OrderProcessing` class than from its own.